 Precalculus review; limits and continuity; average and instantaneous rate of change; the derivative; differentiation of the elementary functions; applications to graph sketching, optimization, rectilinear motion.
+Credit will not be given for both this course and MATH 111.

-Prerequisite: A grade of B- or better in MATH 90 or permission of the department.
+Prerequisite: A grade of B- or better in MATH 090.